janobourian/aws/docs/solution_architect/networking-vpc.md

     * SGs are stateful because they allow the outside communication
     * NACLs are stateless because they review the acess control list in every request
     * SGa at instance leves vs NACLs at subnet level
-    * SGs allow only allow rules vs NACLs allow allow and deny rules
+    * SGs only allow rules vs NACLs allow and deny rules
     * SGs are associated with multiple instances vs NACLs are associated with multiple subnets
     * Default SG allows all inbound and outbound traffic vs Default NACL allows all inbound and outbound traffic